SKY-AK05/Annotation_check/README.md

 ## 🏛️ Architecture Overview

-Annotator AI is architected as a **standalone in-browser application**, built with a modern web stack: Next.js, React, and Tailwind CSS.
-A key design principle is that **there is no backend server**.
-All data processing, file parsing, and evaluation happens securely on the client-side in the user's browser.
-This serverless design ensures absolute user data privacy and eliminates the need for server maintenance and costs.
+Annotator AI is currently architected as a **standalone in-browser application**.
+This serverless design was chosen to maximize user privacy (no data ever leaves your machine) and eliminate hosting costs.
+All processing happens directly on the client-side.
+While this approach is ideal for smaller datasets and getting started quickly, please see our architectural roadmap for plans to support larger-scale evaluations via a backend server.

 The application leverages **Genkit** and Google's **Gemini** models for its AI-powered features, specifically for schema extraction and logic generation.
 The UI is built with **ShadCN** components for a polished and accessible user experience.